The SSL certificates are obtained, and renewed from Let's Encrypt

 This feature allows you to deploy multiple web applications on the same host

-without restarting HTTPS-PORTAL itself or interrupting other application while
+without restarting HTTPS-PORTAL itself or interrupting any other application while

 adding/removing web applications.